Joelbyte/verdi-neruda/README.txt

     a_star_interpreter(A)

-The variables means that the interpreters are parametric objects and that additional information is needed in order to run it.
+The variables means that the interpreters are parametric objects and that additional information is needed in order to run them.
 The iddfs-interpreter needs to know the increment and the A*-interpreter needs to know what weight should be used when calculating the cost of nodes.
 To start with let's use the dfs-interpreter and do something